x1ao4/tmdb-scraper/README.md

 ```
 Each line represents one episode with the format: `Episode Number;Air Date;Runtime;Name;Episode Overview`.

-If you've enabled episode backdrop download, you'll also get a folder named `Black Mirror - S01` containing images named `1.jpg`, `2.jpg`, and `3.jpg`, which are the default stills for episodes 1, 2, and 3 (if available).
+If you've enabled episode backdrop download, you'll also get a folder named `Black Mirror - S01` containing images named `1.jpg`, `2.jpg`, and `3.jpg`, which are the default backdrops for episodes 1, 2, and 3 (if available).

 ## Requirements
-- Python 3.0 or higher installed.
+- Python 3.9 or higher installed.
 - All required dependencies installed using `pip3 install -r requirements.txt`.
 - A valid TMDB API key. (available for free in your TMDB account settings)